-Students who require intensive special education supports beyond what is available in a traditional high school will need to consider a specialized setting.
-This should typically be the last-resort option, after considering a local diploma and an alternative high school (alternative school, GED program, etc.).
+Students who require intensive special education supports beyond what is available in a District 1-32 high school will need to consider a specialized setting.
+These settings should only be explored if a traditional high school or alternative setting cannot meet the student's needs.
 In order to enroll in a specialized setting, students will need updated psychological testing and a current psychiatric or other specialized evaluation.
 They also likely will need a new recommendation on their IEP.